Business Tip for Culture Makers #421: Ditch the Makeover Myth

 Sidenote: I’ve written about this before in these essays:

 - the link between our buying habits and our vote

 - On the ‘Mental Triggers’ of Online Marketing, The Female Lifestyle Empowerment Brand, Assessing Who Deserves Your Money, and Why We Should Be Skeptical of Makeover Stories

-As consumers and as citizens — and as feminist marketers — I want us to reduce the number of decisions we make (or provoke) based on privilege signals, unjust hierarchy, and obedience.
+As consumers and as citizens — and as culture-making marketers — I want us to reduce the number of decisions we make (or provoke) based on privilege signals, unjust hierarchy, and obedience.

 A business model that’s premised on constructing the appearance of authority (rather than substantive leadership) to automatically and unconsciously trigger obedience in the form of sales has a personal and social cost for consumers and citizens.
 It can disadvantage us, materially, and habituate us in obeying authority even when it is only loosely signaled.
 That’s a serious social problem because it reinforces the disempowering and authoritarian dynamics that fuel oppression and constrain our lives.

 So it’s urgent, to me, that we take a look at how our own business copy and processes may be contributing to authoritarian norms and conditioning…and stop doing that.

 That’s what this culture-making marketing tip is about: reviewing our copy for the tactics that manufacture faux authority… and jettisoning them.

 And replacing it with material that lets us shine for all the right reasons.